SulaimanSayyed21/h446Alevel/h446Alevel.md

 }
 ```

-When user clciks on topic item, it goes through number of activities and either create four buttons for the lessons or if does not find the lesson says not implmented.
+When user clicks on topic item, it goes through number of activities and either create four buttons for the lessons or if does not find the lesson says not implemented.
 The code snippets from `topicScript.js` shown below.
 All code for the app can be downloaded from the online repository.

 ```js
 // topicScript.js